Kingdom Hearts Birth by Sleep: Characters

-The three main characters are Terra, Aqua, and Ventus, a trio of Keyblade apprentices under Master Eraqus who aspire to become Masters themselves.
+The three main characters are Terra, Aqua, and Ventus, a trio of Keyblade apprentices training under Keyblade Master Eraqus who aspire to become Masters themselves.
 Another Keyblade Master, Xehanort, and his apprentice, Vanitas, serve as the game's antagonists.
-Other characters from the previous games return, such as younger versions of Sora, Riku, and Kairi, though they are given less prominent roles.
-A number of characters who later come to form Organization XIII also appear in their human forms.
-As with the Heartless in Kingdom Hearts and the Nobodies in Kingdom Hearts II, Birth by Sleep introduces a new type of enemy: the Unversed, fledgling emotions that are "not well-versed in their own existences" and feed on negativity.
+Other characters from previous games return, such as younger versions of Sora, Riku, and Kairi, though they have less prominent roles.
+Several characters who later come to form Organization XIII - Braig, Dilan, Even, Aeleus, and Ienzo - appear as the apprentices of Ansem the Wise.
+As with the Heartless in Kingdom Hearts and the Nobodies in Kingdom Hearts II, Birth by Sleep introduces a new type of enemy: the Unversed, "fledgling emotions" that are "not well-versed in their own existences" and feed on negativity.

-As with the other games in the series, Birth by Sleep features an extensive cast of Disney characters.
-The most prominent of these characters is Mickey Mouse, the king of Disney Castle, who serves as a Keyblade apprentice under the sorcerer Yen Sid at this point in the series chronology.
-Donald Duck and Goofy, who assist Sora in most other games, appear in smaller roles.
-Most other Disney characters remain in their respective worlds regardless of their overall importance to the story in previous installments, such as Maleficent and Pete, who served as major antagonists between Kingdom Hearts and Kingdom Hearts II, and a number of the Princesses of Heart.
-Some characters (such as Experiment 626, Prince Phillip, and Mickey) occasionally fight alongside the player characters in battles as partners similar to the other games, providing assistance and performing combos to help the player proceed.
-However, they do not follow the player around constantly like Donald and Goofy in the other games.
-Unlike the other major installments, which also featured casts of various characters throughout the Final Fantasy series, Birth by Sleep only features two of these characters: Zack Fair from Final Fantasy VII, and the Moogles, creatures from several of the Final Fantasy games, who sell items to the player.
-As Birth by Sleep is a prequel of the first Kingdom Hearts title, the staff decided to add Zack to the title as he is the protagonist of the Final Fantasy VII prequel, Crisis Core: Final Fantasy VII.
+As with other games in the series, Birth by Sleep features an extensive cast of Disney characters.
+The most prominent of these characters is Mickey Mouse, the king of Disney Castle, who serves as a Keyblade apprentice under the sorcerer Yen Sid at this point in the series.
+Donald Duck and Goofy, who assist Sora in other games, appear in smaller roles.
+Other Disney characters remain in their respective worlds regardless of their overall importance to the story in previous installments, such as Maleficent and Pete, who served as major antagonists between Kingdom Hearts and Kingdom Hearts II, and several of the Princesses of Heart.
+Like other games, some characters, such as Experiment 626, Prince Phillip, and Mickey, occasionally fight alongside the player characters in battles as partners, providing assistance and performing combos.
+However, unlike Donald and Goofy, they do not follow the player around constantly.
+Unlike other major installments, which featured various characters from throughout the Final Fantasy series, Birth by Sleep only features two of these characters: Zack Fair from Final Fantasy VII, and the Moogles, creatures from several of the Final Fantasy games, who sell items to the player.
+As Birth by Sleep is a prequel to the first Kingdom Hearts, the staff decided to add Zack since he is the protagonist of the Final Fantasy VII prequel, Crisis Core: Final Fantasy VII.